xxxzc/xps15-9570-macos/README.md

 ### SN MLB SmUUID

-Please use your own SN, MLB and SmUUID, you can copy [smbios.plist](./smbios.plist) to a new one and change `sn, mlb and smuuid` fields to your own, then run `python3 update.py --smbios xxx.plist` to use them, `xxx.plist` is your plist file to store those values.
+Please use your own SN, MLB and SmUUID, you can copy [smbios.json](./sample_smbios.json) to a new one and change `sn, mlb and smuuid` fields to your own, then run `python3 update.py --smbios xxx.json` to use them, `xxx.json` is your plist file to store those values.

-If you don't have those values, you can run `python3 update.py --gen` to generate them(will saved to both `gen_smbios.plist` and config file) if you don't have them.
+If you don't have those values, you can run `python3 update.py --smbios gen` to generate them(will saved to both `gen_smbios.json` and config file).

 Highly recommend you to use  **Windows system UUID** as SmUUID: run  `wmic csproduct get UUID` in Windows CMD.